Skip to content

 Tax obligations.
 Upon becoming a U.S. tax resident, the investor will be subject to U.S. taxation on worldwide income.
 Adequate reserves for tax compliance are essential.

-Tax Deductibility#
+Tax deductibility#

 As of March 2026, it is not clear whether the $1,000,000 Gold Card contribution is tax deductible for U.S. federal income tax purposes.
 Unlike a charitable contribution (which is deductible) or a business investment (which may generate depreciable basis), the Gold Card payment is a government fee for immigration status.
 Its tax treatment has not been definitively addressed by the IRS.
 Investors should consult a U.S. tax advisor for guidance on this point.